-New Keynesian models predict implausible responses to anticipated structural changes, a phenomenon known as the Forward Guidance Puzzle.
-We develop and use tractable necessary and sufficient conditions for when a model exhibits a Forward Guidance Puzzle to formally study when active fiscal policy eliminates any Forward Guidance Puzzle.
-We show that permanent or recurring active fiscal policy can severely dampen equilibrium responses to forward anticipated structural changes.
-Moreover, uncertainty about future fiscal policy by itself may severely dampen equilibrium responses to forward guidance when fiscal policy is passive or active.
+New Keynesian models predict implausible responses to anticipated structural changes, a phenomenon known as the forward guidance puzzle.
+We use tractable necessary and sufficient conditions for when a model exhibits a forward guidance puzzle to characterize restrictions on fiscal policy that eliminate forward guidance puzzles.
+We show that permanent or recurring active fiscal policy regimes can severely dampen equilibrium responses to forward guidance when interest rates are pegged.
+Moreover, uncertainty about future fiscal policy by itself may severely dampen equilibrium responses to forward guidance.

 Maturity, Determinacy and Policy Regimes (under revision)